 The Raw Materials

 The family’s innovative farming methods has seen them recognised as industry leaders and awarded the 2013 Australian Cotton Industry High Achiever of the Year award.
 The Rogan’s pride themselves on producing a high quality fibre under sustainable and ethical farming practices, and are focused on continuous improvement, which is why we are so proud to be part of their legacy.

-- It is the longest, finest, strongest threads of upland cotton grown in the world [ALS]
+The longest, finest, strongest threads of upland cotton grown in the world [ALS]

 Voluntary use of industry audited Best Management Practices ensures trace-ability and accountability; the cotton is able to be traced back to the paddock it was grown on

-- Grown in an environmentally friendly way.
+Grown in an environmentally friendly way.

 All of our threads come from Coats Australia with their commitment to 100% cotton thread made from sustainable raw materials and Cradle to CradleTM approved dyes and chemicals.
 We also use their mercerised cotton that is high quality, long staple cotton specially treated under tension to provide greater lustre and higher strength that is certified to Öeko-Tex Standard 100, class I, the most stringent class covering textile items.

 Factories cause massive environmental damage, including large greenhouse gas emissions across the globe.

 Our mission is to make all of our garments in our own minimalistic 100% sustainably manufacturing facility with a net-zero carbon emission target.
 We are very pleased to say we succeeded in this mission and all of our garments are made in-house with 100% Green-power, off -grid water and septic systems.
-Our new facility, due for completion December 2019, will be a beautiful example of the future of Australian garment manufacturing.
+Our new facility, due for completion by June 2020, will be a beautiful example of the future of Australian garment manufacturing.